insect-biome-atlas/happ/README.md

 [Conda](https://docs.conda.io/en/latest/) (`--sdm conda`).

 > [!NOTE]
 > We recommend to use Apptainer if it is available on your system.
+If Apptainer
+> is not available and you want to use Conda instead we recommend to first
+> install the conda environments with pixi by running `pixi install -a` from the
+> root of the repository.
+When the installation has finished, run `pixi shell`
+> to activate a shell ready to run the workflow.

 - `--configfile <path-to-your-configfile.yml>`